Shkurpylo/koa-pig/README.md

 # koa-pig
-koa-pig is JavaScript application, that lets you to synthesize voice from text.
+koa-pig is JavaScript application, that let you to synthesize voice from text.
 Based on Amazon [Polly][awspolly].
 Developed to run on ARM processors systems, also can be run on linux.